dotnet/msbuild/mono/README.md

                 - files that were *not* copied from the bin dir in artifacts

     If files get added/removed, then handle them and update these lists.

+mono/create_bootstrap.sh:

+    Create a bootstrap msbuild zip, for use with the initial build.

+    This uses the msbuild in $PATH to build this bootstrap.
+This is mainly to ensure that we get the corresponding Roslyn binaries too.

+    To create a bootstrap from the current build, install that, add to $PATH and run the script.